saltastroops/web-manager-2021/docs/implementation.md

 ## Authentication

 The Web Manager and the API use OAuth 2, as described in the FastAPI documentation.
-However, there is a twist: The user can authenticate not only with an Authorization header, but also with an Authorization cookie.
+However, in addition to the OAuth 2 authentication with an Authorization header, the user can also authenticate with an Authorization cookie.
 In both cases the header or cookie value must be of the bearer format,

 ```shell
 Bearer some_token_value